codacy/codacy-spectral/docs/multiple-tests/without-config-file/src/readme.md

         *  Lines from `FROM node:$NODE_IMAGE_VERSION` to `RUN rm -rf /package.json /package-lock.json`
         > This way you skip copying the files to the other docker, and another `npm install`

-5. Publish your docker locally as normal: `docker build -t codacy-spectral .`
+5. Publish your docker locally as normal: `docker build -t codacy-eslint:local .`

 ## What is Codacy